How to Sell Your House Without a Realtor: 14 Steps to Selling FSBO

 Your home may be on the local MLS, but capturing the attention of finicky buyers requires a standout marketing strategy.

-Selling solo: Design and print home flyers and a front yard sign letting everyone know what’s special about your home and why it’s a great buy.
+Selling solo: Design and print home flyers and a front yard sign to let everyone know what’s special about your home and why it’s a great buy.
 Consider branching out to more creative methods, such as filming a walk-through video of your home or adding a fun gimmick, such as an inflatable dinosaur, to your front yard.

 Selling with an agent: Marketing strategy is where Realtors shine.
 Every agent has their own marketing strategy based on the local market, and sellers can take a step back while the listing agent designs and prints flyers, posts a for sale sign, emails potential buyer contacts, promotes the home on social media, or other creative marketing strategies.